How To Upholster A Chair. Reupholster A Couch The Same Way.

 Please read notes on safety before starting your upholstery project.
 Also review basic cutting and sewing and basic upholstery segments.
 Consider purchasing some upholstery training videos for more detailed information, especially if you're doing this for a living.

 There are many different styles of furniture so we'll try to give you the information you need to figure out the upholstery job you're working on.
-We'll go into spring retying and sofas and chairs with loose cushions in another segment.
+We go into spring retying and sofas and chairs with loose cushions in other segment on the HowTo page.
 We won't strip this chair down to the frame and in fact most pieces don't need to be.
 Often a spring and webbing job will last more than one or two recoverings.
 If you are doing upholstery professionally, remember that you need to get paid for your work.
 Most clients want a firm price and an order written up in advance so you need to be clear about what needs to be done.
 Generally, you can tell if springs need to be retied by simply running your hand over the seat and pushing down on the front of the seat (especially on a loose cushion piece).
 If the springs are really uneven or the seat is mushy they may need to be retied.
 Many pieces don't have coil springs at all and may only need extra padding if you can feel the springs.

-The first step in re-upholstering the above chair or couch, sofa, or loveseat would be to list the parts that need to be cut.
+The first step in re-upholstering the above chair or similar sofa, or loveseat would be to list the parts that need to be cut.
 In this case: seat (S), inside back (IB), inside arms (IA), front band (FB), outside arms (OA), outside back (OB), front arm panels (P), and welt cord fabric.
-Other jobs might have loose cushions and therefore the deck and seat are under the cushions. (see training dvds) Also, they might have skirts (SK), front arms (FA), top arms (TA), top band (TB), etc. When you cut you'll want to mark the pieces on the back along with a "T" for top or "F" for front.
+Other jobs might have loose cushions and therefore the deck and seat are under the cushions.
+(See links for decks and welted cushions) Also, they might have skirts (SK), front arms (FA), top arms (TA), top band (TB), etc. When you cut you'll want to mark the pieces on the back along with a "T" for top or "F" for front.

 See how wide the fabric is that you'll be working with, usually about 54" for upholstery weight material.
 Sometimes you'll want to leave the selvage edge on, if it doesn't bind up the material, to get better cuts (i.e. make the fabric go further).
 Next measure the chair for the outside pieces, up and down measurement first (or in the case of the seat front to back).
-Be carefull to measure from the widest points.
+Be careful to measure from the widest points.
 We won't be using any patterns on this chair.
 Remember the last guy that recovered the job trimmed off the excess material so leave enough to get a good grip.
 Remember if you are learning how to reupholster a couch and some loveseats that the inside back will be wider than 54" and you may need a fabric you can run up the roll or you may need to piece the back with a welt in between.

 Strip off the bottom cloth (cambric) and outside back and outside arms from the bottom up.
 You may want to use the padding again.
 Loosen the inside arm and back material where it comes through the frame.
 Measure for inside pieces.
 We often use "stretcher", that is, a scrap material sewn to the bottom or back of the fabric pieces in order to get a better cut.
 For example if you need 30" for an inside arm but at least 3" won't show you can add stretcher and be able to split both arms out of a 54" width of material.
-You can see that this saves a considerable amout of fabric waste on some jobs.
+You can see that this saves a considerable amount of fabric waste on some jobs.
 For a tight seat chair like this one you must make sure the stretcher won't show when someone sits in it.

 The difference between these two layouts is in how the pattern was woven or printed on the material.
 Note the flower in the example.
 The diagonal lines are the welt material.